coderjoris/StructureScannerSwift/README.md

 4. Copy the other swift files in the MainView folder to your project.
 5. In the main storyboard, under the identity inspector, choose the controller class `MainViewController`.
 6. In the storyboard, add the following UI elements:
-   - Buttons for 'New Scan' and 'Send'.
+   - Buttons for 'New Scan', 'Send' and 'Delete Scans'.
    - A Label, 'No scan collected yet'
    - A stack view for displaying the battery status.
 Set the class to `BatteryStatusUIStackView` in the Identity Inspector.
 7. Bind the following items: